calipho-sib/cellosaurus-wikidata-bot/README_tracer.md

 - Issues in matching references and diseases are saved in an error folder
 - Refactored taxon id query functions to query individually
 - Refactored taxon id query functions to query once for all (improve performance)
+- Publications that are on Wikidata now are normally added.

 ### Notes: